styler/ian-db/README.md

 <img src="https://i.imgur.com/4rwDNQN.png">

-IanDB is often referred as a data structures server.
+IanDB is often referred as a structured data structures server.
 What this means is that IanDB provides access to mutable data structures via a set of commands, which are sent using a server-client model with UDP sockets and a simple protocol.
 So different processes can query and modify the same data structures in a shared way.

 Data structures implemented into IanDB have a few special properties: